darklife/darkriscv/README.md

 instruction, also pointed by our friend HYF).
 I hope a more complete test will be possible in the future (see issue #9 for more details!).

+In order to improve the simulation performance, the UART code is not simulated, since the 115200 bps requires lots dead simulation time.

 ## Development Boards

+Currently, therea are two supported boards:

-Currently, the only supported board is the Avnet Microboard LX9, which is equiped with a Xilinx Spartan-6 LX9 board running at 66MHz, a 115200 bps UART, LED support and on-chip 4KB ROM and 4KB RAM.
-Support for Ethernet and multiple cores is under development and, in a general way, the port for other Spartan-6 boards with similar featuers is very easy.
+- Avnet Microboard LX9: equiped with a Xilinx Spartan-6 LX9 running at 66MHz
+- Xilin AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz

+Both boards supports a 115200 bps UART for console, 4xLEDs for debug and on-chip 4KB ROM and 4KB RAM.
+Support for Ethernet and multiple cores is under development.
 A small shell is available with some basic examples, such as the clear command to clear the screen and the led command to switch the led configuration.

+I received two Spartan-6 LX16 boards from QMTECH, but it requires a JTAG external programer, which did not arrived yet.
+As long the JTAG external programer arrives, I will add support for that board.

 ## The Friends of DarkRISCV!